A fair mix of conservative and liberal ideology; an alternative voice to the loud Breitbart and louder Huffington Post.

 During the 2016 election, Sen Warren remained silent while the fight between her progressive ally Bernie Sanders and moderate Hillary Clinton heated up.
 In the end, Clinton walked away the victor, and Warren, along with Sanders, officially endorsed her.
 But after the dust settled on November 8th, it was revealed that team Clinton feared Warren would endorse Sanders instead, with issues regarding financial regulation being of particular concern.

-Doesn't Get Along Well With Others
+She Doesn't Get Along Well With Others

 Warren officially declared her intent to run for reelection in 2018 during the first week of 2017, before Trump officially became president.
-But instead of standing at a podium surrounded by supporters, Warren simply sent an email to her donor network of top earners (those same people she advocates taxing more) while Tweeting at the same time how corrupt the new administration is acting for including billionaires and businessmen.
+But instead of standing at a podium surrounded by supporters, Warren simply sent an email to her donor network of top earners (those same people she advocates taxing more) while Tweeting at the same time how corrupt the new administration is acting by including billionaires and businessmen.
 There was no speech, no highlighting of her work done thus far, and no thanks to those who have rallied behind her.

 Meanwhile, she had succeeded in passing zero bills she had introduced in the 114th Congress.
 To be fair, very few bills become laws. and it's excruciatingly difficult to turn legislation into legal code.
 However, what separates a good senator, nay politician, is their ability to work with colleagues and compromise to get things done.
 Effective leaders recognize that not everything they want can be got, but if you find common ground with the opposition, you move the dialogue forward.